Thierry Breton: Atos

-Minister of Finance
+Minister for finance

-Having already been proposed twice to succeed Nicolas Sarkozy as Finance Minister, Breton was appointed on 24 February 2005 while at France Telecom, replacing Hervé Gaymard.
+Having already been proposed twice to succeed Nicolas Sarkozy as finance minister, Breton was appointed on 24 February 2005 while at France Télécom, replacing Hervé Gaymard.
 At the time, he was the country's fourth finance minister within just one year.

 During his two and a half years at the head of Bercy, Breton centred his economic policy on the need to reform public finances, specifically to reduce debt.
-In June 2005 he declared that France lives beyond its means, a sentiment echoing the words of the Prime Minister Raymond Barre in 1976.
+In June 2005 he declared that France lives beyond its means, a sentiment echoing the words of Prime Minister Raymond Barre in 1976.
 He stated to the French people that the entirety of their income tax would serve only to finance the interest payments on the national debt.
 A month later he set up a commission presided over by BNP Paribas CEO Michel Pébereau which was given the task of breaking the pattern of public debt.

 He stipulated the maintenance of public deficit below a level of 3% of GDP in 2005 and 2006 as his primary goal.
 At the end of 2005 France's deficit fell to 2.9% of its GDP after three consecutive years of surpassing the figure of 3%.
 In 2006 the public deficit was further reduced to 2.5% and public debt was recorded to have dramatically fallen to 63.9% of GDP.
 For the first time since 1995 the country's budget was in a situation of primary surplus.
 At the same time France's GDP rose by 2.1% in 2006 compared with 1.7% in 2005.